The application will consist of:

 - Letter(s) of commitment from Northeastern University faculty member(s) who will serve as mentors and hosts.
 As an applicant, you can identify and contact Northeastern faculty members and request a letter of commitment or contact the Associate Dean of Academic Affairs in the college for a recommendation.
 See the description below for more information regarding letters of commitment.

-Applicants are asked to submit all materials online through the Northeastern Human Resources application system with letters of commitment sent directly to Erinn Taylor de Barroso, Assistant Director ADVANCE, firstname.lastname@example.org.
+Applicants are asked to submit items 1-4 as a single file through the Northeastern Human Resources application system.
+Letters of recommendation and letters of commitment can be sent directly to email@example.com.
 Incomplete submissions will not be reviewed.

 Letters of Commitment